dhoyle/splicedocs-jekyll/pages/SQLReference/Clauses/Over.md

 *frameClause* provides two offsets that determine the start and end of the frame.
 {: .paramDefnFirst}

+Cumulative is the default frame clause type.
+{: .paramDefn}

 The syntax for the frame clause is:
 {: .paramDefn}